Split Engine Logic

 Create a file called

-and move the draw procedures:engine_get_current_frame
+drawing.odinand move the draw procedures:engine_get_current_frameengine_drawengine_draw_backgroundengine_ui_definitionengine_draw_imguiengine_draw_geometry

 -